FredHutch/AMGMA/README.md

 as a particular human disease), then those association metrics can be summarized over a set of microbial genomes by:

-  1. Aligning the reference genes against each genome, and
+  1. Aligning the reference genes against each genome,
-  2. Calculating summary metrics for each genome, such as:
+  2. Calculating summary metrics for each genome using both the consistency and magnitude of assocation for each gene it contains, and
-    * Proportion of the genome passing FDR filter for association
-    * Average estimated coefficient of association for those genes
   3. Formatting a genome 'map' showing the relative physical location for those genes throughout the genome

 ### Running AMGMA